gabrielpastega/cluster-vips/README.md

 <p><strong>avg_recency_days</strong>: average time elapsed since the most recent purchase across all customers, indicating recency of activity.</p>
 </li>
 <li>
-<p><strong>qty_returns</strong>: total quantity of items that have been returned by customers, indicating the extent of product returns.</p>
+<p><strong>qty_returns</strong>: the total quantity of items that have been returned by customers, indicating the extent of product returns.</p>
 </li>
 </ol>
-<p style="text-align: justify;">Afterward, it was analyzed, and selected the following features to build the machine learning model:' customer_id', 'gross_revenue', 'recency_days', 'total_orders', 'frequency', and 'qty_returns'.</p>
+<p style="text-align: justify;">Afterward, it was analyzed and selected the following features to build the machine learning model:' customer_id', 'gross_revenue', 'recency_days', 'total_orders', 'frequency', and 'qty_returns'.</p>
 <p style="text-align: justify;">The main objective is to develop and implement a clustering machine learning algorithm based on the RFM model for a loyalty program.
 This will help group customers into different clusters, allowing for personalized marketing strategies and improved customer engagement.</p>
 <p style="text-align: justify;">The combination of embedding techniques and clustering algorithms creates an iterative refinement process.
 Embeddings group data points into preliminary clusters based on more informative representations, which are then fine-tuned by clustering algorithms to produce well-defined segments.
 This synergy enhances the overall quality and interpretability of the final clusters.</p>
-<p style="text-align: justify;">First, feature embedding techniques like PCA, t-SNE, UMAP, and tree-based embedding are used to capture subtle relationships and patterns.
-Then, for each type of embedding, clustering algorithms such as K-Means, GMM, Hierarchical Clustering, and DBSCAN are tested to find the optimal silhouette score.
-After a thorough evaluation, the Tree-Based embedding technique and GMM clustering algorithm are chosen as they provided the best results.</p>
+<p style="text-align: justify;">Various techniques are used to capture subtle patterns and relationships in data.
+The used in this project techniques include the embedding methods PCA, t-SNE, UMAP, and tree-based embedding.
+To determine the most optimal approach, each type of embedding is tested with the following clustering algorithms K-Means, GMM, Hierarchical Clustering, and DBSCAN.
+The performance of each approach is evaluated using a silhouette score.
+After a thorough examination, it was determined that the Tree-Based embedding and GMM clustering algorithm provide the most accurate and reliable results.</p>
 <h2 style="text-align: justify;">RESULTS ANALYSIS</h2>
 <p style="text-align: justify;"><img title="Clusters Viz" src="https://github.com/gabrielpastega/cluster-vips/blob/main/img/cluster_viz.png" /></p>
 <p style="text-align: justify;">The clusters are ordered by the highest average gross revenue, with cluster 2 having the best results.
 These highly engaged customers comprise around 8.89% of the total clientele.
 Their substantial average gross revenue of $15,857.94, average recency period of 11.88 days, and high interaction frequency showcase their strong interest in the offerings.
 However, their relatively high return quantity of 218.40 indicates possible purchase concerns.</p>